Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 ## About Me:
-I am a backend developer with experience in react.
-Computer science is my passion.
-I plan to continue my education to get a Masters.
+Backend developer with React experience and a passion for computer science.
+I love solving complex problems with fast, efficient algorithms and plan to pursue a Master’s to deepen my expertise.

 ## Acheivements:
  - UOttaHack 1st place